How to make WhatsApp opt-ins for businesses [GDPR info]

 A WhatsApp opt-in is the first step to building your customer relationships in WhatsApp.

-Rather than seeing it as inconvenient work, see it as a chance to be respectful to customers and set the right foundations for a happy, long-term relationship.
+Rather than seeing it as inconvenient work, we see it as a brand's chance to show respect for customer privacy and set the right foundations for a happy, long-term relationship.

 What's a WhatsApp opt-in?

-This isn't just a formality.
-A WhatsApp opt-in is a necessary step to ensure your communications are welcome, expected, and beneficial to both parties.
+A WhatsApp opt-in is a necessary to ensure your communications are welcomed and expected by your customers.

-Never hide things or confuse customers with complex wording.
+During an opt-in process, it's important not to hide terms or confuse customers with complex wording.

-Not only is this unethical, it will backfire later on down the line when customers get irritated because your messages don't meet their expectations.
+Not only is this against best practice, customers may feel irritated because your messages don't meet their expectations.

 When you ask for consent, clearly state that the customer is opting in to receive messages from your business on WhatsApp.